alisaifee/coredis/docs/source/compatibility.rst

 RPUSHX
 ******

-Append an element to a list, only if the list exists
+Appends an element to a list only when the list exists.

 - Documentation: `RPUSHX <https://redis.io/commands/rpushx>`_
 - Implementation: :meth:`~coredis.Redis.rpushx`